 - Video: What is chemotherapy?

-Systemic chemotherapy is given as a course of drugs every 2–3 weeks for several months.
+You will see a medical oncologist to plan your chemotherapy treatment.
+In most cases, the chemotherapy will be given as a course of drugs every 2–3 weeks over a few months.
 Usually a combination of drugs works better than one drug alone.
 The drugs you are offered will depend on your age, fitness, kidney function and personal preference.
-Researchers are studying whether it’s best to have chemotherapy before (neoadjuvant) or after (adjuvant) surgery.
-Your surgeon will probably discuss the best approach for you at an MDT meeting.

 Side effects of systemic chemotherapy